Faster quantum mixing for slowly evolving sequences of Markov chains: Discussion

-\textbf{Acknowledgments:\\} The authors acknowledge the support by the Austrian Science Fund (FWF) through the SFB FoQuS F4012, and the Templeton World Charity Foundation grant TWCF0078/AB46.
-VD thanks G. D. Paparo for initial discussions.
+The authors acknowledge support by the Austrian Science Fund (FWF) through the SFB FoQuS F4012, the Templeton World Charity Foundation grant TWCF0078/AB46, and the DK-ALM: W1259-N27.
+V.D.\ thanks G.\ D.\ Paparo for initial discussions, and acknowledges the support from the Alexander von Humboldt Foundation.
+D.O.\ thanks F.\ Guatieri for discussion.
+The authors also thank an anonymous reviewer for pointing out a mistake in a previous version of the work, and a method to correct it.